Three unlisted Spanish savings banks to merge

 Liberbank, Ibercaja and Caja 3 together hold toxic real estate assets, including bad loans to housing developers, of around 11.8 billion euros.
 That is about a quarter of the total held by Bankia and its parent company Banco Financiero y de Ahorros (BFA).

 Ibercaja and Caja 3 were already in talks to merge.
-Mid-sized banks are under enormous pressure from the government to consolidate and recognise huge losses from a housing crash.
+Mid-sized banks are under enormous pressure from the government to consolidate and recognize huge losses from a housing crash.

 Spanish banks have been asked to make provisions of 84 billion euros this year under two reforms, and analysts see that figure rising.